ebeneliason/easy-pattern/README.md

 #### `xShift`

-The number of pixels to shift the final pattern phase by in the X axis.
+The number of pixels to shift the pattern's phase by in the X axis.
+This is additive to any computed phase based on other animation properties.

 Default: `0`

 #### `yShift`

-The number of pixels to shift the final pattern phase by in the Y axis.
+The number of pixels to shift the pattern's phase by in the Y axis.
+This is additive to any computed phase based on other animation properties.

 Default: `0`

 #### `xReflected`

 A boolean indicating whether the entire pattern should be reflected across the vertical (Y) axis.
+See [Reflected Patterns](#reflected-patterns) for an example.

 Default: `false`

 #### `yReflected`

 A boolean indicating whether the entire pattern should be reflected across the horizontal (X) axis.
+See [Reflected Patterns](#reflected-patterns) for an example.

 Default: `false`